ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 -   [Docker images](https://docs.docker.com/engine/reference/commandline/images/)
 -   [Kubernetes](http://kubernetes.io) artifacts

+It is possible for third parties and the ecosystem to create their own annotations and builder extensions that generate different kinds of deployment artifacts.
+You can publish these extensions within Ballerina Central for others to use.
+For more information, see How To Extend Ballerina.

-### How to Enable Deployment Options
+### How to Enable Deployment

-A developer can enable deployment artifact generation by adding simple annotations to the code.
-The developer can choose one or more builder extensions within the code to generate these deployment artifacts by following three simple steps.
+A developer enables deployment artifact generation by adding annotations to their Ballerina code:

 1. Import the relevant extension package in the code.
 2. Add relevant annotation within the code.
 3. Build the Ballerina project.

-#### Docker-based Deployment
+#### Docker-Based Deployment

 See the following example on how a developer can add Docker support in the code.